seed starting guide

 Starting Trichocereus cactus from seed is extremely simple- here is a basic outline of what you'll need to do:

-1. get a container which has a transparent lid or use plastic wrap to cover your seed container. i personally like to use clear 5.5 oz portion cups with the snap lids.
+1. Acquire a container which has a transparent lid or use plastic wrap to cover your seed container.
+I personally like to use whatever I have laying around.
+Clear 5.5 oz portion cups with the snap lids are a great option.
+These are similar to the ones that you may see at a restaurant that uses them as small to go containers for salsa and may be found at an economical price at most stores or online.

-4. place the sealed container on a window sill, on the porch, or inside under a basic light- nothing fancy is required to germinate them. as the seeds mature, they will appreciate more light. they can be left in the container for a few months. as they get to this point, you may choose to remove the lid and either transppant them to separate containers carefully or drill holes. once the lid is removed, they will need watering more often.
-Trichocereus are heavy feeders compared to other cacti.
+4. Place the sealed container in a protected area- on a window sill, porch, inside under a basic light- nothing fancy is required to germinate them.
+As the seeds mature, they will appreciate more light.
+They can be left in the container for a few months.
+As they get to this point, you may choose to remove the lid and either transplant them to separate containers carefully or drill holes.
+Once the lid is removed, they will need watering more often.
+Again, Trichocereus are heavy feeders compared to other cacti so don't be scared to fertilize them.
+I personally like to use Botanicare and Cal-Mag.

-notes: sterilizing the soil is optional. ive had great success without sterilizing the soil, however you may experience otherwise depending on the situation and soil composition.
+*Note: sterilizing the soil is optional.
+I've had great success without sterilizing the soil, however you may experience otherwise depending on the situation and soil composition.
+I have had lost a couple of cactus however in my approach I like to let nature take its course and weed out the weaker genetics for my particular region.

-if the seedlings start turning red, its likely they are receiving too much light- wane the light down until they recover the green color. it will not stunt the plant indefinitely but may take some time to bounce back from being burned.
+*Note: If the seedlings start turning red, its likely they are receiving too much light- wane the light down until they recover the green color.
+It will not stunt the plant indefinitely but may take some time to bounce back from being burned.
+Burning can happen very fast and its important during these early stages of seeding development to keep an eye on light levels and acclimate them appropriately to higher level of light.

 Back to blog